 The increasing order of forces of attraction between the given particles of water, sugar and oxygen is

 Now will consider gases.
 The particles in gases are very closely packed and are continually in random motion.
-The intermolecular forces are slightly less compared to liquids and very less as compared to solids.
-So the intermolecular forces in gases are also less compared to the other two states of matter that are solids and liquids.
+The intermolecular forces are slightly less compared to liquids and very less than compared to solids.
+So the intermolecular forces in gases are also less compared to the other two states of solids and liquids.

-Gases have the least forces of attraction, liquids have the intermediate force of attraction, and solids have the highest forces of attraction.
+- Gases have the least attraction forces, liquids have the intermediate force of attraction, and solids have the highest forces of attraction.

 - Here oxygen being a gas, has the least forces of attraction.

 - Then comes water which exists in a liquid state of matter, and then sugar, the solid.